Francis Makes First Visit By A Pope To Corsica - UrduPoint

 Francis Makes First Visit By A Pope To Corsica

-Vatican City, (APP - UrduPoint / Pakistan Point News - 15th Dec, 2024) Pope Francis will visit Corsica, a stronghold of the Catholic faith, on Sunday, with locals hotly anticipating the first-ever trip by a pontiff to the French Mediterranean island.
+Ajaccio, (APP - UrduPoint / Pakistan Point News - 15th Dec, 2024) Pope Francis arrived in Corsica, a stronghold of the Catholic faith, on Sunday, with locals hotly anticipating the first-ever trip by a pontiff to the French Mediterranean island.

+Sitting in a wheelchair and wearing his white vestments and skullcap, a smiling Francis was greeted on the tarmac by French Interior Minister Bruno Retailleau and a military band as he emerged from the papal plane.

+Television images showed him handing local children small gifts after they brought him flowers.

 Tens of thousands of people are expected to welcome Francis in Ajaccio, capital of what is popularly known as the "Ile de Beaute" (Island of Beauty).

-The city was already decked out Saturday in decorations in the papal colours, yellow and white, while cars had been banished from central streets with parking bans.
+The city was decked out in decorations in the papal colours, yellow and white, while cars had been banished from central streets with parking bans.

 Around 2,000 police reinforcements were sent to Ajaccio to beef up security.